 cannot use 1000 (untyped int constant) as int8 value in variable declaration (overflows)

-To resolve the overflows error in Go, continually assign a type and use an integer compatible with that type.
+To fix the overflows error in Go, continually assign a type and use an integer compatible with that type.

 That’s it.